Dalian Professional F.C.: Dalian Yifang (2015–2019)

-Dalian Professional (2020–present)
+Dalian Pro (2020–2024)

-On 21 January 2020, Dalian Yifang changed their name to Dalian Professional.
-Due to the COVID-19 pandemic, the 2020 Chinese Super League did not start until July, after when Carrasco decided to leave the team.
-Dalian Pro and Benitez focused on aggressive promotion of young players, putting older players down to the reserves, as the 2020 league do not have much relegation pressure.
+On 21 January 2020, Dalian Yifang changed their name to Dalian Pro.
+Due to the COVID-19 pandemic, the 2020 Chinese Super League did not start until July, after which, Carrasco decided to leave the team.
+Dalian Pro and Benitez focused on aggressive promotion of young players, putting older players down to the reserves, as the 2020 league did not have much relegation pressure.

 In January 2021, Benítez and Dalian Pro parted ways.
 Hamsik and Rondon also decided to leave.
-As the CSL introduced further limit on salary cap and transfer fees, the team seems to reach a post-marquee era, by not introducing new foreign players, and remained low-profile.
-The team appointed José González, but relegated to China League One after the season.
+As the CSL introduced further limits on salary cap and transfer fees, the team seemed to reach a post-marquee era by not introducing new foreign players and remained low-profile.
+The team appointed José González, but was relegated to China League One after the season.

 On 12 March 2022, Dalian Pro announced major changes in its owners.
 Wanda Group decided to quit, and the team would be taken over temporarily by a government-led reforming work team.
-Past debts and operating costs of the first team, youth training facilities and projects for the next three years would still be covered by Wanda Group.
+Past debts and operating costs of the first team, youth training facilities, and projects for the next three years would still be covered by Wanda Group.
 The Dalian Pro Academy Base was donated to DETA Holdings (德泰控股), a state-invested company in Dalian.

-On 27 May 2022, the Chinese Football Association (CFA) announced that Dalian Pro, who had been relegated from the top flight at the end of last season, would compete in the 18-team top flight, as a replacement for disbanded club Chongqing Liangjiang Athletic.
+On 27 May 2022, the Chinese Football Association (CFA) announced that Dalian Pro, which had been relegated from the top flight at the end of last season, would compete in the 18-team top flight, as a replacement for disbanded club Chongqing Liangjiang Athletic.

+Dalian Pro were relegated from the Chinese Super League once again in 2023, and failed to acquire the entry permission into the 2024 league due to historical debts.
+The team announced its cease of operations on 17 January 2024.